Here, I’ll share how I handled my first and subsequent paid personal training sessions.

 Much of the critical information that you need on each client will be gained well before you meet them.

-That’s thanks to your pre-planning, for example as we covered in chapter 7, specifically with sending them a pre-workout questionnaire that they need to complete.
+Thanks to your pre-planning, for example, as we covered in chapter 7, specifically by sending them a pre-workout questionnaire they need to complete.

-For some trainers, you may have already met with the client – as we discussed earlier – to determine their goals and expectations as well as to work through any questions or concerns that you have from their completed questionnaire.
+For some trainers, as we discussed earlier, you may have already met with the client to determine their goals and expectations and to work through any questions or concerns you have from their completed questionnaire.

 Getting organized for training sessions

-As a personal trainer, it’s your commitment, professionalism and overall knowledge that will keep your clients coming back time and time again.
+As a personal trainer, your commitment, professionalism, and overall knowledge will keep your clients coming back time and time again.

 That’s because if you excel in those three key areas and they are prepared to put in the work, they WILL see results.

-We’ve already discussed how a personal trainer should dress as well as how they should act in a gym and towards their clients.
+We’ve already discussed how personal trainers should dress and how they should act in a gym and toward their clients.

-And in this chapter, we will also cover how to deal with your first client as well as what you need to take them through for their first session with you.
+And in this chapter, we will also cover how to deal with your first client and what you need to take them through for their first session with you.